flutter/website/src/content/get-started/fwe/user-input.md

 ### SegmentedButton

-`SegmentedButton` can be used to give users the option to select simple choices between a minimal group of 2-5 items.
+`SegmentedButton` allows users to select from a minimal group of 2-5 items.

-It has data type of `<T>` for the value(s) that the user can choose.
-`<T>` can be a built-in type such as an `int`, `String`, `bool` or an enum.
-There are a few relevant components to a `SegmentedButton`:
+The data type, `<T>`, can be a built-in type such as an `int`, `String`, `bool` or an enum.
+A `SegmentedButton` has a few relevant properties:

 - `segments`, a list of `ButtonSegment`s, where each represents a "segment" or option that the user can select.
    Visually, each `ButtonSegment` can have an icon, text label, or both.

-- `multiSelectionEnabled` indicates whether the user is allowed to select multiple options, defaults to false.
+- `multiSelectionEnabled` indicates whether the user is allowed to select multiple options.
+This property defaults to false.

-- `selected` identifies the currently selected value(s). **Note:** `selected` is of type of `Set<T>` so if you're only allowing users to select one value, the value must be provided as a `Set` with a single element.
+- `selected` identifies the currently selected value(s).
+   **Note:** `selected` is of type of `Set<T>`, so if you're only allowing users to select one value, that value must be provided as a `Set` with a single element.

-- `onSelectionChanged` callback is called when a user selects and segments.
+- The `onSelectionChanged` callback triggers when a user selects any segments.
-It provides a list of the selected segments to update your app state.
+  It provides a list of the selected segments so you can update your app state.

 - Additional styling parameters allow you to modify the button's appearance.
   For example, `style` takes a `ButtonStyle` providing a way to configure a `selectedIcon`.

 {% render docs/code-and-image.md,
 image:"fwe/user-input/segmented-button.gif",